vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/02_PART-A/12_ANNEXURE_VI_Survey.md

 the beginning of the year.

 Chaitra Suddba Pradhama.
-9. Saliyabana Saka (elapsed) begins
+9. Saliyabana śaka (elapsed) begins

 on Chaitra Suddha Pradhama.

 9.

-1st tithi of Chaitra, Salivahana Saka 1875 begins on 16th March, 1953.
+1st tithi of Chaitra, Salivahana śaka 1875 begins on 16th March, 1953.

 10. Chaitra to Phalguna: